atillaordog/ServerMessage/README.md

 It has a very simple way of doing things and is built from modules, so parts in it can be easily changed.

-It has a filter system for getting out emails and phone numbers.
+It has a filter system for getting out emails and urls.

 The data is saved in a way that one message system can be used for multiple types of messages.